LastLombax/MI-FEUP/GAM/readme.md

 # Assignment carried out during the semester of automatic generation of music

+For this project, I wanted to generate music from played video in which the music is generated according to the video's information like RGB values of each frame

 ## How to use:

 * Insert indicated values of the comments in the number boxes